 Highlights of his very busy 2022/23 season include guest engagements with orchestras such as Nordddeutsche Philharmonie Rostock, Münchner Philharmoniker, Staatsphilharmonie Nürnberg, Nürnberger Sinfoniker, Münchner Rundfunkorchester, Sinfonieorchester Basel and Musikkollegium Winterthur.
 At Salzburg Landestheater he leads new productions of Mozarts La finta giardiniera and a new semi-staged interpretation of Haydn’s Creation alongside performances of Tchaikovsky’s Iolanta.

 In 2021, Gabriel Venzago caused a stir when he jumped in at a new production of Idomeneo at the Bavarian State Opera and attracted great attention and media response with the musical direction of the opera Zaide.
 Eine Flucht, involving an integrative process with young refugees.

-Gabriel Venzago has already worked as guest conductor with the Darmstadt State Orchestra, Jena Philharmonic Orchestra, Mozarteum Orchestra Salzburg and Württemberg Philharmonic Orchestra Reutlingen.
+As guest conductor he has worked with the Brandenburger Symphoniker, Darmstadt State Orchestra, Jena Philharmonic Orchestra, Mozarteum Orchestra Salzburg, NDR Radiophilharmonie Hannover, Staatsorchester Rheinische Philharmonie and Württemberg Philharmonic Orchestra Reutlingen.

 Gabriel Venzago first began his career as a répétiteur, conductor and assistant to general music director Florian Ziemen at the Theater für Niedersachsen Hildesheim, then moved to the Mecklenburg State Theatre Schwerin as Kapellmeister.
 Here he was responsible, amongst other things, for the new productions of Neues vom Tage by Paul Hindemith.
 In addition, he conducted symphonic concerts and took on various post-production conducting duties for all current productions.